kristoferB/SP/gui/web/README.md

  - Run the unit tests using `gulp test` (via karma, mocha, sinon).

 ### Running in dev mode
- - Run the project with `gulp serve-dev`
+ - Run the project with `gulp serve-dev`.

- - opens it in a browser and updates the browser with any files changes.
+ - Opens the app in a browser and refreshes the browser on any file change.

 ### Building the project
- - Build the optimized project using `gulp build`
+ - Build the optimized project using `gulp build`.
- - This create the optimized code for the project and puts it in the build folder
+ - This create the optimized code for the project and puts it in the build folder.

 ### Running the optimized code
- - Run the optimize project from the build folder with `gulp serve-build`
+ - Run the optimize project from the build folder with `gulp serve-build`.

 ## Exploring HotTowel
-HotTowel Angular starter project
+HotTowel Angular starter project.

 ### Structure
 The structure also contains a gulpfile.js.